garrandall/popular-music-data/tracks/heart-attack-trey-songz.md

 ...In too deep, can't think about giving it up
-But I never knew love would feel like a heart attack If I knew id feel like this man
+But I never knew love would feel like a heart attack If I knew I'd feel like this man
 It's killing me, swear I never cried so much
 'Cause I never knew love would hurt this fuckin' bad The worst pain that I ever had

-If I knew id feel like this man
+If I knew I'd feel like this man
 Oh wo-oh, never never never knew love (oh wo-oh) would hurt this fuckin' bad The worst pain that I ever had